InfluxCommunity/influxdb3-go/README.md

 ## Installation

-Add the latest version of the client package to your project dependencies (`go.mod`):
+Add the latest version of the client package to your project dependencies:

 ```sh
 go get github.com/InfluxCommunity/influxdb3-go